Frances Farmer Will Have Her Revenge on Seattle: Composition and lyrics

+Farmer biography

 The song was inspired by the story of Seattle actress Frances Farmer, who appeared in numerous films and theater productions during her career.
 Following early accusations of atheism and communism, reports began to surface of allegedly erratic behavior, and Farmer was arrested and committed to psychiatric institutions several times before being diagnosed with paranoid schizophrenia.
 This led to a stay of several years at Western State Hospital in Lakewood, Washington, at the request of her mother and other family members.
 In her autobiography, Will There Really Be a Morning?, Farmer later recounted what she called the "unbearable terror" of being in the hospital, claiming that she "was raped by orderlies, gnawed on by rats and poisoned by tainted food.
 I was chained in padded cells, strapped into strait-jackets and half-drowned in ice baths."
 The accuracy of the book, which was published posthumously and partially ghost written by a friend, is disputed, but Farmer is confirmed to have suffered from poor conditions at the hospital, undergoing electroconvulsive shock therapy as was then standard at the institution.
 After her release in 1950, Farmer successfully fought for release from the conservatorship of her mother and attempted a comeback as an actor.
 She was diagnosed with esophageal cancer due to her excessive smoking, and died in 1970 at the age of 56.